mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 #### Retrieving a launch

-Next, update the Details component to get a launch from the Launch service:
+Next, update the Detail component to get a launch from the Launch service:

 ```javascript
 import { Component, OnInit } from "@angular/core";